zgoey/azure_ml_project1/README.md

 1. regularization strength
 2. maximum number of iterations

 The dataset is first preprocessed by applying one-hot-encoding to the features "job", "contact" and "education" and label encoding to the other string-valued features.
 It is then divided in a train and test set using a 80-20 split.

-We use a lognormal parameter sampler for the regularization strength with a range between -3 and 3, which seems appropriate since we wish to vary the order of magnitude of this hyperparameter rather than varying between the values on a finer scale.
-For the maximum number of iterations, we use a choice sampler that picks values from the set {50, 100, 500, 1000, 5000, 10000}.
-This has the advantage that we can explicitly specify each of the values that we are interested in.
-Using the aforementioned samplers and sampling ranges, we generate 100 hyperparameter combinations that are compared on their resulting classification accuracies.
+We use separate parameter samplers for each of the hyperparameters to be optimized:
+- a lognormal parameter sampler for the regularization strength with a range between -3 and 3 <br/>
+The benefit of this type of parametersampler is that it enables us to uniformly sample the log of the regularization strength  instead of its sampling raw value.
+This means that we can vary the order of magnitude of the regularization strength, which makes sense, since variations on a finer scale would probably not have much effect.
+- a choice sampler for the maximum number of iterations that picks values from the set {50, 100, 500, 1000, 5000, 10000}  <br/>
+The benefit of using this sampler is that we can explicitly specify each of the values that we are interested in and only sample among those.

+Using the aforementioned samplers and sampling ranges, we generate 100 hyperparameter combinations that are compared on their resulting classification accuracies on the test set.

-We furthermore apply a bandit policy with an evaluation interval of 100 and a slack factor of 0.1, to ensure that we do not unnecessarily use our computing resources without making a significant progress in achieving better accuracies.
+To keep the computational burden in check, the hyperdrive run is configured with an early stopping policy called "bandit policy", which uses an evaluation interval of 100 and a slack factor of 0.1.
+Runs that do not achieve at least 90% of the best accuracy found so far after 100 iterations are cancelled by this policy.
+Th benefit of this is a more efficient usage of resourced: the porceeing units are put to good use and are not wasting their time on computations that do not lead to a significant progress in achieving better accuracies.

 The notebook udacity-project.ipynb shows the output of a hyperparameter run that results in a model with an accuracy of 91.75% using a regularization strength of 4.4190 and a maximum of 100 iterations.